rgw: folders starting with "_" underscore are not in bucket index

 Please let me know if you need anything else to reproduce this.

-#13 Updated by Orit Wasserman 5 months ago
+#13 Updated by Orit Wasserman over 5 years ago

 Sorry for the delay.